Integer Factorization Algorithms: A Comparative Analysis

 O(\sqrt{n})

 Factoring 9999973 * 9999991 consumes around 4 seconds on my laptop.
-We will use this number as a benchmark for comparing the remaining algorithms.
+We will use this number as a benchmark to compare the remaining algorithms.

 2. Pollard’s Rho Algorithm

 Pollard’s Rho Algorithm is a probabilistic algorithm for factoring composite integers.
-It is based on the idea of “random walks” on a cyclic group of integers modulo n.
+It is based on “random walks” on a cyclic group of integers modulo n.
+It’s particularly useful when dealing with large composite numbers that have at least one small prime factor.

 import time